MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart-client-sdk.md

 If for some reason your client wants to cancel the matchmaking process prior to the timeout set in the ```PFMatchmakingTicketConfiguration```, call [PFMatchmakingTicketCancel](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmatchmakingticketcancel.md) with the ticket handle.

-Calling this doesn't guarantee the ticket will be canceled.
+Calling this API doesn't guarantee the ticket will be canceled.
 The ticket could still complete before the cancelation can be processed, or the cancelation request may fail due to networking or service errors.
 You should still process matchmaking state changes to get the result of the ticket.

 ### Example using the Matchmaking client SDK
 ```cpp